Basic Methods

 … The next technique of the development of the chakras is the following: get inside each chakra, one at a time, starting with anahata and feel the whole of oneself there like in a cave filled with light.
 Then by pressing against each wall of the chakra with the hands push them away to infinity…

 And here is one more wonderful exercise: we imagine ourselves a powerful light bulb as big as the body, which is turned on; the bulb’s filament is in anahata.
-And then illumine the surrounding space with the light from anahata.
+And then illuminate the surrounding space with the light from anahata.

 In the future, we may move the filament from anahata into each of the remaining chakras and “burn” the arms, the legs, and all those parts of the body where any ailments are present.
 In this manner we get coarse energies “burned away” from the body; we cleanse, lighten, and heal ourselves, accustoming ourselves to being one with this light.
 For “God is Light, and in Him there is no darkness at all” (1 John, 1:5).
 In this way — gradually — we begin getting closer to the state of God.